cornell-ece5745/ece5745-S01-front-end/docs/index.md

  - <https://www.csl.cornell.edu/courses/ece5745/asicdocs>

-The first step is to start access `ecelinux`.
+The first step is to access `ecelinux`.
 You can use VS Code for working at the command line, but you will also need to a remote access option that supports Linux applications with a GUI such as X2Go, MobaXterm, or Mac Terminal with XQuartz.
 Once you are at the `ecelinux`